Please note that this post contains affiliate links. It means that if you buy Tailwind through my link I will receive a small compensation. I use and love Tailwind and that’s why I recommended it. Read the disclosure policy for more information.

 Create the third board, but start the list with the third group board.
 Add the missing two board groups at the bottom of the list.

 Follow this pattern until you go through all of your group boards.

 # Other lists I have created:

-I have also made lists for the medium, slow and very slow groups so I know I don’t have to schedule pins to these groups so often.
-I usually pin to the slower groups boards manually to avoid spamming them.
+I have also made lists for the medium, slow, and very slow groups, so I know I don’t have to schedule pins to these groups so often.
+I usually pin to slower group boards manually to avoid spamming them.